 Considering others is as much a form of practice as formal seated meditation.
 Sentient beings have their own karmic causes and conditions, their own merits and virtues, their own karma.
 You cannot change them, nor can you take on others’ karma.
 Of key importance is your intention.
 You should sincerely try to help others, whether or not you succeed.
 Do not do anything that will make you feel tense, tired, or miserable.
 If you whip yourself all the time, you will be no use to others or yourself.
 Use meditation as a supporting discipline and Buddhadharma as your guide.
 Do the best you can, but don’t push too hard.

 You can practice in any situation.
 During your busy day, try to find a few moments to stop, sit, relax, and clear your mind.
 You need not always sit on a cushion to practice for thirty minutes.
 You can do your practice anywhere, at anytime, at your desk, in a car, an elevator, or train, right now.
-Pick five times or situations to practice the “one-minute Zen” method, which is for one minute relax your body and mind and be completely with tha task at hand.
-If you pick 10am as one of your five “one-minute Zen” practices, then when 10am comes just relax and be with whatever you happen to be doing.
+Pick five times or situations to practice the “one-minute Chan” method, which is for one minute relax your body and mind and be completely with the task at hand.
+If you pick 10am as one of your five “one-minute Chan” practices, then when 10am comes just relax and be with whatever you happen to be doing.
 If you pick going up the elevator as one of the situations for daily practice, then in the elevator ride just stand there and scan your body to make sure your body is fully relaxed.
-Let clarity and a gentle smile arise from within; allow your body and mind to refresh itself. if you do this everyday, the power of your mindfulness and focus will increase and these five moments will start to have a positive impact on the rest of your day.
+Let clarity and a gentle smile arise from within; allow your body and mind to refresh itself.
+If you do this everyday, the power of your mindfulness and focus will increase and these five moments will start to have a positive impact on the rest of your day.